-We have compiled a list of 5 projects from the KIT-1’s project library for you to work on and enhance your home this festive season.
+We have compiled a list of 5 cool projects from the KIT-1’s project library for you to work on and enhance your home.
 All you need is a little time and effort, as the projects are simple and can be picked up by anyone with some basic interest in electrical and electronics.
 We have simplified the building process for you through our step-by-steps.
 So, go ahead and get your hands messy!